CosmologicalEmulators/Effort.jl/docs/src/index.md

 ### License

-CosmoCentral is licensed under the MIT "Expat" license; see [LICENSE](https://github.com/CosmologicalEmulators/Effort.jl/blob/main/LICENSE) for the full license text.
+Effort is licensed under the MIT "Expat" license; see [LICENSE](https://github.com/CosmologicalEmulators/Effort.jl/blob/main/LICENSE) for the full license text.